andersmurphy/andersmurphy-blog/resources/posts/2022-03-27-clojure-removing-namespace-from-keywords-in-response-middleware.md

 Title: Clojure: removing namespace from keywords in response middleware

 Namespaced keywords let you add a namespace to a keyword `:id` -> `:user/id`, this is a really nice feature that prevents collisions when merging two maps.
 For example merging  `{:account/id "foo"}` with  `{:user/id "bar"})` would give you `{:account/id "foo" :user/id "bar"}`.
 This lets you avoid unnecessary data nesting and keep your data flat.
-However, by the time this data gets to the edge of your system, where it meets an external system that expects json, you will often want to remove these namespaces.
+However, by the time this data gets to the edge of your system, where it meets something that expects json, you will often want to remove these namespaces.
 This post shows you how to write a middleware that automates the removal of namespaces from keywords.

 We can remove the namespace from a keyword with the following code.